The Value and Return of an Index

 $$

 Note that the column that recorded constituent shares as part of the index portfolio is now equal to millions of outstanding shares.
 The beginning and ending values now reflect the market capitalizations of the companies in the index portfolio.
-Since Security C has by far the largest amount of shares outstanding, it accounts for more than two-thirds of market capitalization when multiplied out by the share price at the beginning of the period.
+Since Security C has by far the largest amount of shares outstanding, it accounts for more than two-thirds of market capitalization when multiplied out with the share price at the beginning of the period.
 As a result of Security C’s heavy weighting, the market-capitalization index performed very poorly during the period.

 Float-adjusted Market-capitalization Weighting